Lower Canada Rebellion: History

-In 1807–12, Sir James Henry Craig was governor.
-He encountered multiple crises.
-He called elections three times in 16 months because he was not satisfied with the people elected - even though they were the same each time.
-Craig thought that the Canadian Party and its supporters wanted a French-Canadian republic.
-He also feared that if the United States tried to invade Lower Canada, the Canadian Party would collaborate.
-In 1810, Craig imprisoned journalists working for the newspaper Le Canadien.
-Pierre-Stanislas Bédard, the leader of the Canadian Party and editor of the newspaper, was put in jail.
-That created a crisis in the party about who would be in the leadership.
+Sir James Henry Craig, governor from 1807 to 1812, encountered multiple crises.
+He called elections three times in 16 months because he was not satisfied with the people elected even though they kept being re-elected.
+Craig thought that the Canadian Party and its supporters wanted a French-Canadian republic, and feared that if the United States invaded Lower Canada, the Canadian Party would collaborate.
+In 1810, Craig imprisoned journalists working for the Le Canadien newspaper, in particular Pierre-Stanislas Bédard, the leader of the Canadian Party and editor of the newspaper.
+That created a leadership crisis in the party.

 During the War of 1812 many rumours circulated in the colony of a possible invasion.
-The French-Canadians were dependent on the protection of Britain, which created a certain unity in the colony during wartime.
+The French-Canadians depended on the protection of Britain, which created a certain unity in the colony during wartime.

-At the same time, some among the English-speaking business elite advocated a union of Upper and Lower Canada to ensure competitiveness on a national scale with the increasingly-large and powerful economy of the United States (some rebels had been inspired by the success of the American War of Independence).
-Unification of the colony was favoured by the British-appointed governor, George Ramsey, Earl of Dalhousie.
+At the same time, some among the English-speaking business elite advocated a union of Upper and Lower Canada to ensure competitiveness with the increasingly-large and powerful economy of the United States, while some rebels were inspired by the success of the American War of Independence.
+The British-appointed governor, George Ramsey, Earl of Dalhousie, favoured unification.
 In Lower Canada, the growing sense of nationalism among English- and the French-speaking citizens was organized into the Parti canadien, which, after 1826, was called the parti patriote.

-In 1811, James Stuart became leader of the Parti canadien in the assembly, and in 1815, reformer Louis-Joseph Papineau was elected as its speaker in Lower Canada.
-The elected assembly had little power since its decisions could be vetoed by both the legislative council and the governor, all of whom were appointed by the British government.
+In 1811, James Stuart became leader of the Parti canadien in the assembly and in 1815, reformer Louis-Joseph Papineau was elected as speaker.
+The elected assembly had little power since its decisions could be vetoed by either the legislative council and the governor, appointed by the British government.
 Dalhousie and Papineau were soon at odds over the issue of uniting the Canadas.
 Dalhousie forced an election in 1827, rather than accept Papineau as assembly speaker.
 Dalhousie mistakenly hoped that the elected members would change and then decided to prorogue the parliament.
 The population reacted by sending a petition signed by 87,000 people to London against Dalhousie.
 Reformers in England had Dalhousie reassigned to India, but the legislative council and the assembly were still unable to reach a compromise.